|There are many misconceptions about sex and marriage that even the

 Lord put lawful authority in place so there would be peaceful order in

 our lives, and so it would benefit the public and provide structure for

-society to live within His rules.
+society to live within righteous authority instead of unlawful anarchy.
 We are told to submit even to

 unreasonable people so